 One problem that you might experience with this guitar is that the body shape changes the angle you’ll play.
 You should buy a footstool if you’re learning on this instrument.

-Finally Amazon customers reviewing this product said they loved the deeper tones in this guitar.
-Many of the reviewers were specifically looking for a guitar that had a more classic sound and look.
+Finally, Amazon customers reviewing this product said they loved the deeper tones in this guitar.
+Many of the reviewers were specifically looking for a guitar that had a more classic sound and looks.

 Another benefit of this guitar is the adjustable truss rod, which lets you change the curvature of the neck.
 New players may be uncomfortable adjusting this, however.